kkinch/dummy-docs/README.md

 4. Scroll to GitHub Pages.

+5. Select:

-5. Select master branch /docs folder:
+   master branch /docs folder:

-   No using a Jekyll theme (empty .nojekyll file)
+6. Theme isn't necessary (empty .nojekyll file).

 6. The page should be viewable at: